mhenke/cfwheels-training/00-upandrunning.md

 This line tells Wheels to do a lot of work.
 It declares that we have a resource named "home" and the router should expect requests to follow the **RESTful** model of web interaction (**RE**presentational State Transfer).
 The details don't matter to you right now, but just know that when you make a request like "http://wheels.local/" and the router will know you're looking for a "index action" of the "Articles controller".

-Now the router knows how to handle requests about articles, it needs a place to actually send those requests, the "Controller".
+Now the router knows how to handle requests about articles, it needs a place to actually send those requests, the **Controller**.

 ### Creating the Articles Controller